-Was it the fungi growing on the dead trees that signaled to the woodpeckers that these particular trees were just "ripe" for working on?
-The squared holes of the photographs are a sign that the Pileated was the species of woodpecker at work: our Hairy and Downy woodpeckers make smaller, rounded holes.
+Was it the fungi (notice the small hoof-like conks below) growing on the dead trees that signaled to the woodpeckers that these particular trees were just "ripe" for working on?
+The squared holes of the photographs are a sign that the Pileated was the species of woodpecker at work: our Hairy and Downy woodpeckers make smaller, more rounded holes.